We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Key Insights

-• A binary search can be used to efficiently find the minimum side length L that yields at least neededApples.
+• Since S(k) is monotonically increasing with k, binary search can be used to find the smallest k such that S(k) is at least neededApples.

 Space and Time Complexity